camp5456/test-exhibit-builder/pages/demo.md

 ---
-title: Test
+title: Demo
-layout: test
+layout: demo
-permalink: /test.html
+permalink: /demo.html
 # include CollectionBuilder info at bottom
 # credits: true
 # Edit the markdown on in this file to describe your collection